Author: Timo Laitinen

 4.6.1.
 What Are Variables And Contexts?

 Variables are objects that can be referenced by name.
-They are used in the Java operations of attributes instance and action.
+They are used in the Java operations of attributes instance

 A context is a namespace that holds a set of variables.
 The context defines a scope where the variable can be used.
 A variable must always be bound to a single context.
 However, because the contexts are nested, a variable may be available in many contexts regardless of this.